 About placeholder suppression rules

-If you have triggers that include an action to email users (the Email user action) and that include placeholders, certain placeholders in the trigger will be suppressed if certain conditions are met.
+If you have triggers that include an action to email users (the Email user action)and that include placeholders, certain placeholders in the trigger will be suppressed if certain conditions are met.
 This includes triggers that send email notifications sent to CCs (the Email user + (requester and CCs) action).
+There are there are two default triggers that affect CCs email notifications (see Understanding how email notifications are sent to CCs by default).

 Placeholder suppression only occurs when the trigger fires upon ticket creation.